Recognizing the Signs of Alcohol Poisoning

 The Centers for Disease Control and Prevention (CDC) found that alcohol poisoning kills about six people every day.
+Understanding the risks and knowing the signs of alcohol poisoning can literally save lives, prevent brain damage, and reduce the risk of death from alcohol use disorder.

 What Is Alcohol Poisoning?